RasterDuck/vectormathbench/BENCHMARKS.md

 # Benchmark Results

-> NOTE: These benchmarks are out of date and do not include [RTM](https://github.com/nfrechette/rtm), which seems to be the fastest of the available libraries for most of the tested functionality (though it has the fewest features by a wide margin).
+> NOTE: These benchmarks are out of date.
+They use an old version of [move::vectormath](https://github.com/move-engine/move-vectormath) which was based on DXM and do not include [RTM](https://github.com/nfrechette/rtm), which seems to be the fastest of the available libraries for most of the tested functionality (though it has the fewest features by a wide margin).
 See [here](./intermediate-benchmarks.md) for current benchmarks from a single machine.
 Full benchmarks will be rerun at some point, at which this document will be updated.

 ## Author's analysis